Pain & Anesthesia Pharmacology

 - Treatment of severe LAST: IV lipid emulsion (Intralipid 20%) — "lipid sink"

 Esters = pseudocholinesterase; Amides = hepatic CYP.
 Pseudocholinesterase deficiency prolongs ester anesthetics (and succinylcholine).
 Local anesthetics work poorly in infected tissue because the low pH keeps the drug ionized, preventing membrane crossing.
-CNS toxicity (seizures) always precedes cardiac toxicity.
+For lidocaine, CNS toxicity (seizures) precedes cardiac — but bupivacaine cardiotoxicity may occur with or before CNS toxicity due to tight Na-channel binding.

 General Anesthetics